act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

 #### Inapplicable Example 5

-This checkbox cannot be [targeted by a click event][] because it is obscured by the modal.
+This checkbox cannot be [targeted by a pointer event][] because it is obscured by the modal.

 ```html